 What is Vision Zero?

-Vision Zero is a data driven strategy intended to eliminate traffic deaths and severe injuries on City streets by 2030.
-The City of Madison Vision Zero initiative strives to improve pedestrian and bike safety for all users throughout the City and improve the identified high injury intersections, all in an effort to prevent avoidable fatal crashes.
+Vision Zero is a data driven strategy intended to eliminate traffic deaths and severe injuries on all roadways, bikeways and sidewalks.
+The City of Madison Vision Zero initiative strives to improve safety for everyone moving about the city, whether walking, biking, driving and riding transit; and to improve the identified high injury locations, all in an effort to prevent fatal crashes and severe injuries.

 Safety starts with all of us.

 How Does This Relate To You?

 The core belief of Vision Zero is that death and injury on city streets is preventable.
 This approach to safety emphasizes smarter street designs that account for human error and education, data-driven enforcement and community engagement.
 With the Vision Zero approach City departments and residents work together to make city streets safer and meet the goal of zero deaths and serious injuries in Madison.

 - Safety - Safety for all roadway users, including bicycle and pedestrian safety.
 One life lost on our streets is too many.